Support, encourage and inspire your peers while developing a range of positive graduate attributes

 RECORDING THE BENEFITS OF YOUR MENTORING EXPERIENCE

 If you haven’t started an e-portfolio yet, there is no better time to explore this option using your mentoring experience as a starting point.
-Have a look at the mentor outcomes and view examples of some excellent student portfolios to reflect on the personal and professional benefits you have derived from being a mentor in 2018.
+Have a look at the mentor outcomes and view examples of some excellent student portfolios to reflect on the personal and professional benefits you have derived from being a mentor.